Pace Hospitals | Best Hospitals in Hyderabad, Telangana, India

 Is liver transplant possible?

 Yes.
-A liver transplant is possible.
-It is a major surgery for replacing a damaged or diseased liver with a healthy one from a donor.
+A liver transplant surgery is possible.
+It is a major operation for replacing a damaged or diseased liver with a healthy one from a liver transplant donor.
 Its frequent indication is seen among people in whom the liver can't operate normally (usually end-stage liver disease or liver failure).
 Illness, infection, or alcohol may slowly deteriorate the liver, causing cirrhosis followed by necrosis (tissue death) and liver failure.

 Since 1998 liver transplant surgeries have been performed in India.
 To date more than 1800 liver transplants were annually performed.